 I photograph the landscape during the day and at night in a cyclical pattern.
 I'm optimistic during the day and anxious as the sun goes down.

 A series of images from the project are selected in the Royal Photographic Society International Photography Exhibition 165.
+The work is currently on show at the Museum of Gloucester.

 Using Format